bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 - References:
   - [A Model and Framework for Reliable Build Systems](https://arxiv.org/abs/1203.2704): Provides a thorough model that allows us to define what a build system is and how one works.
 The terms and definitions I use to describe build systems and their component parts come from this paper.

-### 🕰️ Build Systems use a Dependency Graphs to Build Your Project
+### 🕰️ Build Systems use Dependency Graphs to Build Your Project

 - Build systems are able to plan and execute a build of your project faster than a naive script by using information about the structure of your project.
 - Build systems create an internal representation of your project's build dependency graph.